 - The system is highly configurable, which makes it possible to meet complex business needs.
 There are features that cater to the needs of global companies.

 UKG was formed by the merger of Ultimate Software and Kronos in April 2020.
 While there was some functional overlap, the addition of Kronos' Time and Attendance features to Ultimate's HR software has provided the combined company with a solid feature set.
 However, because of the merger, there are two databases, one to store time and attendance data and one for all other employee data.
-UKG continues to be one of the top-performing HR software vendors, and as it continues to integrate the two product lines, the offering will only improve.
+UKG continues to be one of the top-performing HR software vendors, and as it continues to integrate the two product lines, the offering should only improve.
+It also recently acquired Immedis, a global payroll provider with support for over 160 companies.

 - The combined company offers a comprehensive HR system with advanced timesheet functionality from the Kronos side of the merger.